maxdesalle/website/content/posts/mastering-zcash.md

 Anyone with access to this path can verify that `cmx_A` is in the tree by hashing back to the root. but, inside the zk-SNARK, Alice can prove this without revealing `cmx_A` or the path itself.

-The wallet also records the anchor—the Merkle root at the time of path retrieval.
-The transaction will reference this anchor and nodes can use it to verify that it's a recent, valid root.
+The wallet also records the anchor—the Merkle root at the time the witness was captured.
+The transaction will reference this anchor and nodes can use it to verify that it's a valid root.

 ### 4.4 Computing Nullifiers